The Five Stans of The Silk Road

 Meals Included: Breakfast

 We continue our city tour in the old town of Bukhara.
-A short drive will take us to The Ark - a massive citadel which was used as a fortress from the 5th century until its fall to the Russians in 1920.
+A short drive will take us to The Ark - a massive citadel which was used as a fortress from the 5th century until it fell to the Russians in 1920.
 Today it houses several small museums connected with Bukhara's history.
-Bokhara was the site of the imprisonment for two British soldiers during 'The Great Game' - an epic battle fought between Victorian Britain and Tsarist Russia across the vastness of Central Asia.
+Bokhara was the site of the imprisonment of two British soldiers during 'The Great Game' - an epic battle fought between Victorian Britain and Tsarist Russia across the vastness of Central Asia.
 Moreover, we will take in the Char Minar Mosque - the impressive entrance to a now-demolished madrassah, and wander the backstreets of the old town maybe stopping off for a 'chaikhana', at a local tea house.

 In the afternoon you may visit the Mausoleum of Naqshbandi, 15 km outside the city centre.
 There are many orders in Sufism, all of which have been represented at different times in what is now Uzbekistan.
 The Naqshbandiyya order has a great and long-lasting influence, and the memorial place is still a popular place of pilgrimage for Sufis.
 From here, we will visit the summer residence of the last Emir of Bukhara.
-In Persian it is called Sitorai Mokhi Hossa, "the place where the moon meets the stars".
+In Persian, it is called Sitorai Mokhi Hossa, "the place where the moon meets the stars".

-This evening we enjoy our last dinner in this well preserved ancient Persian city.
+This evening we enjoy our last dinner in this well-preserved ancient Persian city.

 Day 15: Drive From Bukhara To Khiva